Freedom of information: Racial divide

 Digital censorship and algorithmic bias are observed to be present in the racial divide.
-Hate-speech rules as well as hate speech algorithms online platforms such as Facebook have favored white males and those belonging to elite groups in society over marginalized groups in society, such as women and people of color.
-In a collection of internal documents that were collected in a project conducted by ProPublica, Facebook's guidelines in regards to distinguishing hate speech and recognizing protected groups revealed slides that identified three groups, each one containing either female drivers, black children, or white men.
+Hate-speech rules as well as hate-speech algorithms on online platforms such as Facebook have favored white males and those belonging to elite groups in society over marginalized groups in society, such as women and people of color.
+In a collection of internal documents that were collected in a project conducted by ProPublica, Facebook's guidelines regarding distinguishing hate speech and recognizing protected groups revealed slides that identified three groups, each one containing either female drivers, black children, or white men.
 When the question of which subset group is protected is presented, the correct answer was white men.
 Minority group language is negatively impacted by automated tools of hate detection due to human bias that ultimately decides what is considered hate speech and what is not.

 Online platforms have also been observed to tolerate hateful content towards people of color but restrict content from people of color.
 Aboriginal memes on a Facebook page were posted with racially abusive content and comments depicting Aboriginal people as inferior.
 While the contents on the page were removed by the originators after an investigation conducted by the Australian Communications and Media Authority, Facebook did not delete the page and has allowed it to remain under the classification of controversial humor.
 However, a post by an African American woman addressing her discomfort with being the only person of color in a small-town restaurant was met with racist and hateful messages.
 When reporting the online abuse to Facebook, her account was suspended by Facebook for three days for posting the screenshots while those responsible for the racist comments she received were not suspended.
 Shared experiences between people of color can be at risk of being silenced under removal policies for online platforms.